WeebNetsu/bugtracker/README.md

 # Bug Tracker App

 This is a simple basic bug tracker app inspired by Trello & ClickUp...
+We use Supabase for file storage and user signup!

 ---